Babyproofing Checklist: Is Your Home Safe?

 Here's how to make sure you've covered all your safety bases

 It can happen in the blink of an eye.
-One minute your kid is right next to you playing with blocks and the next, he's pulling down a ladder bookshelf.
+One minute your kid is right next to you playing with blocks and the next, he's pulling out all the drawers of the dresser.
 In fact, every 30 minutes, tipped furniture or a falling TV sends a child to the emergency room, according to the Consumer Product Safety Commission site Anchor It, which explains how to secure TVs and heavy furniture.
 Keep kids safe with these childproofing tips for furniture and more seemingly innocent items: